 12. Check the sprockets

-Check the sprockets to look for signs of wear, like broken or curled teeth or grooves between the teeth.
+Check the sprockets to look for signs of wear, like broken or curled teeth or grooves between the teeth.13.
+Check and change the pistons and rings

 Check chain lubrication, and use WD-40 to prevent rust.
 A rusty chain will make it hard for the wheels to turn.
-Before lubricating the chain, make sure it’s completely clean of dust and sand – it should be clean post-wash, but it pays to double-check.
+Before lubricating the chain, make sure it’s completely clean of dust and sand – it should be clean post-wash, but it pays to double-check.15.
+Lube the brake and throttle cables

 It's important to keep the throttle in tip top condition, to ensure this, service the throttle by taking it apart and get rid of any grit and grime.